-Xanthe White Design was chosen by an international jury to build the 2000 sq metre permanent garden in an old citadel.
-The project’s been funded by the French Government, the Region Haut-de-France, New Zealand/France friendship fund and an organisation called Art & Jardins Hauts-de-France.
-But senior designer Zoe Carafice of XWD says the budget is tiny for what they want to create.
+Xanthe White Design was chosen by an international jury to build the 2000 square metre permanent garden in an old citadel.
+The project has been funded by the French Government, the Region Haut-de-France, New Zealand/France friendship fund and an organisation called Art & Jardins Hauts-de-France.
+Senior designer Zoe Carafice of XWD says the budget was tiny for what they wanted to create.

 “Just as we were finishing planting the garden we got the amazing news that the NZ embassy would pay for the seats for the garden, so we were able to send the wonderful artist/carver Tui Hobson over to carve the seats. she has done such a beautiful job and we feel like the garden is now complete.”

 Xanthe White was there last weekend (3/11/18) to open the garden.
 “It's a proud and special day when a town comes to be present for the opening of a garden.
 Bought to life by friendships old and new and the generosity of those from home who stepped in to give a little to finish a project built on aroha and mahi,” says Xanthe.